sammajayi/E-Vot-Decentralized-Voting-App/README.md

 - **Voter Accreditation**: Register voters for specific elections, ensuring only accredited voters can participate.
 - **Voting**: Accredited voters can vote for registered candidates within the active election period.
 - **Election Information**: Retrieve details about elections, including the list of candidates and their vote counts.
+- **Voting History**: allows voters to track their voting activities onchain.

 ## Contract Structure